Bone Blog & Small intentions

 - Feb 9

-- 3 min read
+- 2 min read

 There’s something quietly instructive in this moment.
-A painting I no longer stand behind as work has become a emotional artifact for Simon.
+A painting I no longer stand behind as work has become an emotional artifact for Simon.
 It reminds me that art doesn’t always function as a statement.
 Sometimes it functions as a witness.

 This week feels like that — a continuation rather than a revision.
 A familiar painting, moving on.